Theme Fields

 Coursework

-• POLSCI 505S Race and Ethnic Politics in Comparative Perspective
+• 2) POLSCI 505S Race in Comparative Perspective

-• One additional REP-related course which may be taken in another department, with prior approval of the REP field chair.
+• 3) One REP-related course which must be taken in another department or school (e.g. Duke Law School, Sanford School of Public Policy) at the Graduate Level at Duke, UNC-Chapel Hill, or North Carolina Central University, with prior approval of the REP field chair.
+Examples include:

 Methods